hencho108/zettl/README.md

 - NOTES_DIR: the root directory where all of the user's notebooks and notes are stored

 #### Output
-If a last edited note exists, the function opens the note for editing in the editor specified by the $EDITOR environment variable.
+If a last edited note exists, the function opens the note for editing in the editor specified by the $Z_EDITOR environment variable.
 If there is no last edited note, the function outputs an error message to the console:

 ```bash
 Error: no last edited note found.